VQAssessment/DOVER/README.md

 ## Acknowledgement

-Thanks @annanwangdaniel for developing the interfaces for subjective studies.
+Thanks for [Annan Wang](https://github.com/AnnanWangDaniel) for developing the interfaces for subjective studies.
+Thanks for every participant of the studies!

 ## Citation